Vzhukovskaya/TeaLuxe/README.md

 - HTML, CSS, and JavaScript for front-end development.
 - SCSS for advanced styling.
+- JS Slider Library for creating the responsive and interactive client review.
 - Leaflet.js for interactive map functionality.
 - Node.js and Express.js for back-end server handling.
 - MongoDB for database management (initially planned, replaced with JSON file storage).